 Is print dead?
 Newspapers?
 Magazines?
 Books?
 Have we trained generations to respond and engage solely with pretty pictures, snippets of information filtered by hash tags?
 After all, our middle school aged son has not one textbook while our high school daughter has just 2.
 One could ague that reading everything online is “green” and is the wave of the future.
 But are books, newspapers and magazine passé?
 I don’t think so.
 As a matter of fact, many publications and publishers are seeing an increase in readership.
 Maybe I am just old-school.
 I do believe all media outlets have value.
 YUP!
 Old School!
 Guilty as charged.

 Do not get me wrong.
 I can appreciate a good APP and definitely find value in brand driven content.
-After all, I make a living integrating and managing social media for small businesses and professionals.
-My work in social media and digital marketing reminds me of one very basic fact every day.
+After all, I make a living creating and implementing marketing strategies for small businesses and professionals.
+My work in marketing reminds me of one very basic fact every day.
 Through the years, the principles of marketing have not changed – just the vehicles have.

 What is your business doing to enhance its digital personality?
 How will your business reach your customers effectively?
-The team at Mary Rau Public Relations offers marketing services to small business.
-For more information, email Mary directly at email@example.com
+Our team offers marketing services to small business.
+For more information, email us directly at firstname.lastname@example.org.

-All rights reserved: Mary Rau Public Relations, 2015.
+All rights reserved: Mary Rau Public Relations, 2022.
 Photo credit to Purple Clover.